Class 9 Computer Science Solved Past Paper 2019

 iii) Fiber optic cable or wireless microwave transmission is used as a communication medium.

 Class 9 Computer Science Solved Past Paper 2019 is solved for the students as per the reduced syllabus.
-The solution will be updated fully after the annual exams 2021.
+The solution will be updated fully after the annual exams in 2021.
 Students are requested to give their feedback in the comments.
 Moreover, reporting any mistake or suggestion for improvement will be appreciated.